 Most recently, Robinson collaborated with celebrated, award-winning children’s book author and illustrator Ashley Bryan on a commission entitled “A Tender Bridge – An African American Requiem”: a 90-minute work for chorus, orchestra, children’s and gospel choir, and jazz ensemble.
 The Requiem incorporates text and selected writings from Bryan’s works with 12 movements from the traditional Mass.

-Mr. Robinson lives on the coast of Maine with his wife and son.
+Mr. Robinson lives on the coast of Maine with his son.